pingcap/docs/ticdc/ticdc-open-api.md

 ## Query the replication subtask list

-This is a synchronous interface.
-If the request is successful, the basic information of all replication subtasks is returned.
+This API is a synchronous interface.
+If the request is successful, the basic information of all replication subtasks (`processor`) is returned.

 ### Request URI